 Iowa Hemp Association

-The IHA was founded in 2015 by a group of cannabis and hemp activists from across Iowa.
+The IHA was founded in 2014 by a group of hemp activists from across Iowa.
 Across the country, states are passing legislation allowing farmers access to this once-staple American agricultural crop.
-As of the end of the 2015 Iowa Legislative Session, our lawmakers continue to deny Iowa farmers the legal climate necessary to take advantage of the rapidly growing hemp industry.
+As of the end of the 2018 Iowa Legislative Session, our lawmakers continue to deny Iowa farmers the legal climate necessary to take advantage of the rapidly growing hemp industry.

 The IHA is engaged in various political and educational initiatives to educate Iowa farmers and the general public about the growing, $620 million US hemp products industry.
-As Iowa lawmakers drag their feet, farmers in Kentucky, Colorado, Tennessee and other states are beginning to reap first-mover profits generated by this multi-revenue crop.
-The IHA believes that this opportunity should be available to Iowa farmers under a regulated industrial cannabis program under the auspices of the Department of Agriculture.
+Especially with the passage of the 2018 Farm Bill, which fully removed the legal restriction to hemp production at the federal level, it has become imperative for Iowa to join the more than 40 states to already implement hemp programs.
+The IHA believes that this opportunity should be available to Iowa farmers and overseen by the Department of Agriculture.

 Get the latest news and updates from the Iowa Hemp Association (IHA)